Skip to content

 • Use mixing tips for controlled gel lines

-• Disinfect touch points; replace barriers between clients
+• Disinfect touch points and replace barriers between clients

 Professional Whitening Resources